icaroribeiro/go-code-challenge-template-2/README.md

 This layer is responsible for the interaction with user by accepting API requests, calling out the relevant services and then delivering the response.

-It contains the handling of requests by exposing the routes associated with each API endpoints, applying authentication actions when needed that mediate the access to them, as well as the elaboration of API responses.
+It contains the handling of requests by exposing the routes associated with each API endpoints as well as the elaboration of API responses.

 ### Hexagonal Architecture

-This approach (also known as Ports and Adapters pattern) allows creating an application where the business logic is in a core (*core*) and there is no dependence on external systems, thus facilitating the development of regression tests.
+This approach (also known as Ports and Adapters pattern) allows creating an application where the business logic is in a core and there is no dependence on external systems, thus facilitating the development of regression tests.

 It was designed in such a way that adapters (*adapters*) can be "plugged" (*dependency injection*) into the system from ports (*ports*), not affecting the business logic that was defined in the system's core.